Golf Rules: The Basics

 Off the Tee

-When addressing a ball off the tee, make sure that the ball is properly teed from within the correct position of the tee markers..
+When addressing a ball on the tee, make sure that your ball is properly teed within the correct teeing area.

 In the Fairway